If You Need Immediate Assistance

 - On campus, call 703-993-2810 to be connected to University Police.

-- Contact someone who can help you: a friend, the police, Wellness, Alcohol and Violence Education and Services (WAVES) – any or all of the above.
-You can reach WAVES at any time by calling our 24-hour Sexual and Intimate Partner Violence Crisis Line: 703-380-1434.
+- Contact someone who can help you: a friend, the police, Student Support and Advocacy Center – any or all of the above.
+You can reach Student Support and Advocacy Center at any time by calling our 24-hour Sexual and Intimate Partner Violence Crisis Line: 703-380-1434.

 - Get medical attention at a hospital emergency room right away.
 You do not have to report the incident to the police to be seen in the emergency room or to have an evidence-gathering exam (a PERK).